denmojo/docker-btc/README.md

 denmojo/docker-btc
 =============

-This project builds a Docker image with latest ubuntu release of bitcoind and bitcoin-cli.
+This project builds a docker image with latest ubuntu release of bitcoind server and bitcoin-cli client.
+Run your own full bitcoin node with docker!

 ## Pre-requisites
   * [Docker][1]